GenuineSounds/World-Tooltips/README.md

-World Tooltips
+World Tooltip
 ========
-[Genuine] World Tooltips is a mod for Minecraft that adds tooltips over items on the ground.
+[Genuine] WorldTooltips is a mod for Minecraft that adds tooltips over items on the ground.

 License
 =======